-The needs of the children are supported, managed and developed to an excellent level
+The needs of the children are supported, managed and developed to an excellent level needs of each individual child.

 Primary Curriculum

 Our primary class follows the Primary National Curriculum.
 We currently have one primary class where pupils are of mixed age and ability.
 We offer a safe, nurturing and caring environment that allows each child to flourish and develop to their full potential.